delan/www.azabani.com/drafts/meet-the-css-highlight-pseudos.md

 ## How do they work?

-They are defined as pseudo-elements, but they actually have very little in common with other pseudo-elements like ::before and ::first-line.
+Highlight pseudos are defined as pseudo-elements, but they actually have very little in common with other pseudo-elements like ::before and ::first-line.
 Unlike other pseudos, they generate _highlight overlays_, not boxes, and these overlays are like layers over the original content.
 Where text is highlighted, a highlight overlay can add backgrounds and text shadows, while the text proper and any other decorations are “lifted” to the very top.